exetermcr/exetermcr.github.io/exeter-house.markdown

 Imogen

-### So you’ve got a room at Exeter House.
-What next?
-Here is the (unofficial) survival guide…
+{:toc}
+1. TOC

-### Things to know before you arrive.
+### Things to know before you arrive

 ## Where are we?
 235 Iffley Road.
 It’s not in the centre of town, but the centre is 20-25 minutes away on foot and a bit less than ten minutes on a bike.

 ## Facilities